JoooHannesk/tbrestclientlib/Sources/TBRESTClientLib/TBRESTClientLib.docc/Usage.md

 # Usage
-Description of relevant methods and data models which are used to communicate with your server.
+Detailed description of currently supported methods and data models which are used to communicate with your server.

-## Currently supported methods

-### Initialization and Login (Authentication)
+## Initialization and Login (Authentication)
 A client object can be initialized in two different ways - and requires to provide login data.
 Either by username/password or access tokens retrieved by a previous session.
 The following initializers are implemented as failable and will do so, if their parameters are provided with an empty string.
 * ``TBUserApiClient/init(baseUrlStr:username:password:)``: server url, authentication by username and password
 * ``TBUserApiClient/init(baseUrlStr:accessToken:)``: server url, authentication by access token retrieved from a previous session

 A thrid option with a custom http session handler exists `init(baseUrlStr:username:password:httpSessionHandler:)` but is intentionally not marked as public because its main purpose is to be used with a mock http client for unit testing.

-#### Initialization with username/password
+### Initialization with username/password
 The following listing shows initialization by username and password.
 After initialization, make sure to register a specific error handler for your application. ``TBHTTPRequest/registerAppErrorHandler(errorHandler:)`` is always called when a request to the server fails.
 The cause of failure doesn't matter (e.g. server not reachable, incorrect authentication or incorrect server request).
 ```swift
 import TBRESTClientLib